scottcrossen/BaselineClientServer/README.md

 server containers are composed with a generic java platform.
 Major services are containerized using docker's \'docker-compose\' cluster management.

+Many of the files contained in this repository also fullfill some of the requirements for the BYU course titled CS 340.
+It is written and maintained by Scott Leland Crossen.

 ### Getting Started

 #### Development Instructions

-To start your *Ticket To Ride* server:
+To start your *String Processor* server:
 1. Make sure that the program 'docker-compose' is installed on your machine.
 2. Clone this repository
 3. Navigate to the 'docker' Folder